 Charts and tables, such as the one below, are one easy way to figure out your BMI.
 There are also several online BMI calculators, such as this one on our website.

 To use the table below, find your height on the left side of the chart, then go across to the weight that is closest to yours.
 At the top of the chart you can see your BMI, and at the bottom of the chart you can see which category you fit into – healthy weight, overweight, or obese:

 This table shows us that a woman who is 5 ft.
-4 in. tall is considered overweight (BMI is 25 to 29) if she weighs between 145 and 169 pounds.
-She is considered obese (BMI is 30 or more) if she weighs 174 pounds or more.
+4 in. tall is considered overweight (BMI is 25 to 29) if she weighs between about 145 and 169 pounds.
+She is considered obese (BMI is 30 or more) if she is closer to 174 pounds or more.

 A man who is 5 ft.
-10 in. tall is considered overweight (BMI is 25 to 29) if he weighs between 174 and 202 pounds, and is obese (BMI is 30 or more) if he weighs 209 pounds or more.
+10 in. tall is considered overweight (BMI is 25 to 29) if he weighs between about 174 and 202 pounds, and is obese (BMI is 30 or more) if he is closer to 209 pounds or more.

 You can also calculate your own BMI.
 The actual formula to determine BMI uses metric system measurements: weight in kilograms (kg) divided by height in meters, squared (m2).

 When using pounds and inches, the formula needs to be altered slightly.
 Multiply your weight in pounds by 703.
 Divide that by your height in inches, squared:

 BMI = (your weight in pounds x 703) ÷ (your height in inches x your height in inches)

 For example, if you weigh 120 pounds and are 5 ft.
 3 in.
 (63 in.) tall: